 The Remote Provisioning Client may request additional information about an unprovisioned device that is not available in the Unprovisioned Device beacon or in the advertising packets with the Service Data for the «Mesh Provisioning Service» but may be available in the scan response data or additional advertising reports from the same device.
 For example, the client may request a Device Name or a URI for a device.

-Remote Provisioning Server shall support the Remote Provisioning Extended Scan procedure collecting information about a single device and may support executing multiple Remote Provisioning Extended Scan procedures collecting information about multiple devices.
+Remote Provisioning Server shall support the Remote Provisioning Extended Scan procedure collecting information about a single device and may support executing multiple Remote Provisioning Extended Scan procedures in parallel collecting information about multiple devices at the same time.

 Starting a scan.
 The Remote Provisioning server starts executing the Remote Provisioning Extended Scan procedure when it receives a Remote Provisioning Extended Scan Start message with the UUID field present, as specified in Section 4.4.5.5.2.1.

 Collecting information.
 While the Remote Provisioning Server executes the Remote Provisioning Extended Scan procedure, it collects information received in a scan response or in advertising reports from the device associated with the specified UUID.
-To receive scan responses from the unprovisioned devices, the Remote Provisioning Server should perform an active scan (see [2] Vol 6, Part D, Section 4.4.3.2).
+To receive scan responses from the unprovisioned devices, the Remote Provisioning Server should perform an active scan (see [2] Vol 6, Part B, Section 4.4.3.2).

 The Remote Provisioning Server shall include AD Structures received in the scan response data that match the AD Type in the ADTypeFilter field of the Remote Provisioning Extended Scan Start message.